open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 ## <a id="topic_et2_y22_4nb"></a>Deactivate or Configure Firewall Software

-You should also deactivate firewall software such as `iptables` \(on systems such as RHEL 6.x and CentOS 6.x \), `firewalld` \(on systems such as RHEL 7.x and CentOS 7.x\), or `ufw` \(on Ubuntu systems, deactivated by default\).
+You should also deactivate firewall software such as `iptables` \(on systems such as RHEL 6.x and CentOS 6.x \), `firewalld` \(on systems such as RHEL 7.x and CentOS 7.x and later\), or `ufw` \(on Ubuntu systems, deactivated by default\).
 If firewall software is not deactivated, you must instead configure your software to allow required communication between Greenplum hosts.

 To deactivate `iptables`: